About Ear Tumors

 Ear Cancer Surgery

 There are many treatment options for cancer.
 We welcome you to learn more about surgery for ear cancer with experienced head and neck (otolaryngologist) surgeons Drs.
-Martin Corsten, Yadro Ducic, and Masoud Saman at the Head & Neck Cancer Center of Texas.
+Yadro Ducic and Masoud Saman at the Head & Neck Cancer Center of Texas.
 With multiple locations in the Dallas/Fort Worth area, it's easy to schedule an appointment with us today.
 We look forward to hearing from you!